risc0/risc0/examples/sha/README.md

 This code demonstrates how to provably compute the SHA-256 hash of a string using RISC Zero.

+## Performance

+While the SHA-256 implementation in the zkVM is optimized using hardware acceleration, generating zero-knowledge proofs still requires computational resources.
+For faster development and testing, we recommend running this example on [Bonsai] or using the [`DEV_MODE`][DEV_MODE].

 ## Quick Start

 First, follow the [examples guide] to install dependencies and check out the correct version of the example.